 ?
 Starring Burbage as Prince Hal, John Heminges as Falstaff, Kemp as Justice Shallow (in Pt.
 2), and possibly Shakespeare in the title role

 Much Ado About Nothing

 ?
-Featuring Will Kemp as Dogberry, and possibly starring Shakespeare as Benedick
+Featuring Will Kemp as Dogberry, Richard Cowley as Verges, and possibly starring Shakespeare as Benedick

 Death of James Burbage, the father of Richard and of modern theatre

 King James of Scotland writes a book about his belief in witchcraft and the supernatural.
 It will later provide inspiration for Shakespeare’s Macbeth.